CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_09_30.md

 ## Recent Results Overview

 1. QR code and Barcode localization
     * Localization processes can be used to identify QR codes or Barcodes in an image.
 This may be a useful way to detect the distance between the UAV and ASV.
 During the localization process a geometric square, "code candidate box", is overlaid the detected QR or Bar code.
 I believe a distance model could be constructed through machine learning using a simple regression formula.
 This model could be used to calculate distance depending on the pixel count of the "code candidate box".
-There are many localization algorithms that are available.
+There are many localization algorithms that are available. - JS

-    *
+2. ArUco Marker Detection

-2.
+	* OpenCV has a ton of information on this.
+These ArUco Markers can be used for pose estimation in navigation.
+To me, from what I've read so far, it seems that this this would be a solid way to go if we are going to have a camera on the UAV. - JS

 ## Questions/Comments